Hair Relaxers Caused Missouri Woman's Uterine Cancer: Lawsuit

 See all related product liability litigations our lawyers have taken on.

 Get a Free Ultra Precise Hair Relaxer Lawsuit Evaluation With Our Lawyers

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Ultra Precise Hair Relaxer Lawsuits.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Ultra Precise Hair Relaxer Lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.